Supported Functions

 ATAN

-This function returns the arctangent of the provided numeric value.
+This function returns the arctangent of the provided vertical and horizontal components of a vector.

 = ATAN(45, 45)